Turn On Your Surface for the First Time

 As you tap in different places on the colored strip, the background color changes to match the color beneath your finger.
 Spot a color you like?
 Lift your finger to lock that color into place.

-Next, tap in the PC Name box and type a name for your Surface.
-If you haven’t attached a keyboard to your Surface, the tablet’s built-in keyboard pops up, letting you type in your Surface’s new name.
+Then, tap inside the PC Name box and type a name for your Surface.
+If you haven’t attached a keyboard to your Surface, the tablet’s built-in keyboard pops up, letting you type your Surface’s new name.

-After choosing a color and name for your Surface, tap the Next button.
+After choosing a background color and name for your Surface, tap the Next button.

 After you leave this screen, the subsequent screens all have a backward-pointing arrow in their top-left corner.
 Tapping a backward-pointing arrow lets you return to the previous screen and change any of your answers.

-When the Wireless screen appears, connect to a wireless network, if available, and tap Connect.
+When the Get Online screen appears, connect to a wireless network, if available, and tap Connect.

 If you’re within range of a wireless network, the Surface lists all the wireless networks it detects.
-If you spot yours, tap its name and tap the Connect button.
-Type in your password, if required, and then tap Connect.
+If you spot your wireless network’s name, tap it; when the Connect button appears, tap it.
+Type your network’s password, if required, and then tap Next.

 When the Settings screen appears, tap the Use Express Settings button.

-If you successfully connected with the Internet in step 5, type in your e-mail address.
-If you didn’t connect, create a Local account and type in a name and password.
+If you successfully connected with the Internet in Step 7, type your Microsoft account e-mail address.
+If you didn’t connect, create a Local account and type a name and password.

-At this point, your path moves in different directions depending on whether you were able to connect with the Internet in step 5.
+At this point, your path diverges depending on whether you were able to connect with the Internet in Step 5.

-If you connected with the Internet and already have a Microsoft account — an e-mail address you use to visit Microsoft services like Hotmail, Messenger, SkyDrive, Windows Phone, Xbox LIVE, or Outlook.com — type that address into the white box and tap the Next button.
-Enter your password at the next screen, tap Next, and move to the next steps to verify your security information.
+If you connected with the Internet and you already have a Microsoft account — an e-mail address you use to visit Microsoft services like Hotmail, Messenger, OneDrive (formerly called SkyDrive), Windows Phone, Xbox LIVE, or Outlook.com — type your Microsoft account’s e-mail address into the white box.
+Type your password into the box beneath it.
+Then move to the next steps to verify your security information.

-If you connected with the Internet but don’t have a Microsoft account, type your favorite e-mail address into the white box.
-The setup program then walks you through the necessary steps to transform that e-mail address into a Microsoft account.
-(You need a Microsoft account to get the most out of your Surface tablet.)
+If you connected with the Internet but don’t have a Microsoft account, tap the words Create a New Account.
+The setup program then walks you through the necessary steps to transform your favorite e-mail address into a Microsoft account.

 Couldn’t connect with the Internet?
-Then create a Local account by typing your first name and a password.
-Then tap Finish.
+Then create a Local account by typing your first name, a password, and a password hint.

-No matter which path you take in step 7, you end up staring at the Windows 8 Start screen.
+No matter which path you take in Step 9, you tap the word Finish and then end up staring at the Windows Start screen.
 Welcome!